-Be careful not to burn yourself, as the engine oil is hot.
+Be careful not to burn yourself.
+The engine oil may be hot.

-Waste oil must be disposed of properly.
-Check your local regulations.
+- Waste oil must be disposed of properly.

+- Check your local regulations.

-Clean and re-install the drain plug and washer.
+- 6. Clean and reinstall the drain plug and a new washer.
 Securely tighten the drain plug with a wrench.